 The origin of this beverage remains very mysterious.
-Legend has it that its discovery was a coincidence.
-When a winegrower found a forgotten barrel in the bottom of his cellar, he would have had the beautiful surprise of discovering a precious golden nectar!
-It would have been a shame to spoil it, especially since yellow wine is now considered one of the greatest wines in the world.
+The legend tells that its discovery would be the fruit of chance.
+By finding a forgotten cask at the bottom of his cellar, a winegrower would have had the nice surprise of discovering a precious golden nectar!
+It would have been a pity to spoil it, especially since vin jaune is considered today as one of the greatest wines in the world.

 Its elaboration?
-Yellow wine owes its typicality to its unique production process.
-After fermentation, it is kept for six years and three months in oak barrels without topping-up, i.e. without completing the part of the wine that evaporates, better known as the famous "part of the angels".
-A veil of yeast will then form on the surface of the wine, protecting it from oxidation by avoiding direct contact with the air.
-This unique and mysterious process of elaboration gives this wine its typical aromas.
+The vin jaune owes its typicity to its unique elaboration process.
+After fermentation, it is kept for six years and three months in oak barrels without topping up, that is to say without completing the part of the wine that evaporates, better known as the famous "angels' share".
+A veil of yeast will then form on the surface of the wine, preserving it from oxidation by avoiding direct contact with the air.
+This unique and mysterious elaboration process gives this wine its typical aromas.

-Its bottling?
-As atypical in its shape as in its capacity, clavelin is the only container authorized for bottling this little-known wine.
-Created to measure at the request of winegrowers in the 18th century, this unique bottle has a capacity of 62 cl, which is about what remains of a litre of wine after its ageing.
+How is it bottled?
+As atypical by its shape as its capacity, the clavelin is the only container authorized for the bottling of this unknown wine.
+Created to measure at the request of the wine growers in the 18th century, this unique bottle has a capacity of 62 cl, which is about what remains of one litre of wine after its ageing.

-Every first weekend in February since 1996, the Jura vineyard honours its precious wine.
-Now a major wine event gathering nearly 400,000 visitors each year, the Breakthrough of Yellow Wine celebrates the opening of the first barrels of yellow wine.
-After six years and three months of ageing, the wine expresses all the power and richness of its aromas for the pleasure of many amateurs and curious.
-In 2016, the Breakthrough of Yellow Wine celebrates its 20th anniversary with a rich edition combining festivities and traditions.
-On the program: traditional parade and ceremony of the Breakthrough of Yellow Wine, meetings with the winegrowers, tastings, cooking competitions, sommelier competitions, etc.
+Every first weekend in February since 1996, the Jura vineyards have been honouring their precious wine.
+Having become a major wine event bringing together nearly 400,000 visitors each year, the Percée du Vin Jaune celebrates the piercing of the first barrels of yellow wine.
+After six years and three months of ageing, the wine allows the full power and richness of its aromas to be expressed for the pleasure of the many amateurs and curious people.
+In 2016, the Percée du Vin Jaune celebrates its 20th anniversary with a rich edition combining festivities and traditions.
+On the programme: traditional parade and ceremony of the Percée du Vin Jaune, meetings with the winegrowers, tastings, cooking competition, sommelier competition, etc.

-If Louis Pasteur is famous for the development of the rabies vaccine, we know much less about his work on wines.
+If Louis Pasteur is famous for the development of the rabies vaccine, much less is known about his work on wines.
 Around the middle of the 19th century and at the request of Napoleon III, Louis Pasteur undertook in-depth studies on the conservation of wines.
-A native of the Jura and a great wine lover, he naturally became interested in the resistance of yellow wine during its ageing in casks.
-This is how Pasteur will show the link between the yeast veil on the surface of the wine and its exceptional conservation capacity!
-Speaking of yellow wine, Louis Pasteur stated that "The careful study of this wine and all the conditions of its production is one of the ones that have enlightened me the most about the general properties of wines. »
+A native of the Jura and a great wine lover, he was naturally interested in the resistance of yellow wine during its ageing in casks.
+This is how Pasteur will show the link between the veil of yeast on the surface of the wine and its exceptional capacity for conservation!
+Speaking of vin jaune, Louis Pasteur declared that "The careful study of this wine and all the conditions of its production is one of the most enlightening studies I have had on the general properties of wines. »

 Quentin (Les Grappes)